Fall 2021 FAQs

 8. If I finish my last quarter from my home country will I still be able to re-enter the U.S.?

 Students who continue to make normal progress in their course of study remain eligible for admission into the United States.
 However, because of the changing array of travel restrictions, students should refer to their local embassy’s website through the U.S. Department of State for any updates about visa issuance.
 Also, DHS and the Center for Disease Control and Prevention’s (CDC) websites provide information about current travel restrictions to the United States.
-If re-entry is possible, students should be able to re-enter the U.S. in F-1 status before the program end date listed on their I-20 (for those who complete their program during the summer 2020 quarter that would be September 21, 2020.
+If re-entry is possible, students should be able to re-enter the U.S. in F-1 status before the program end date listed on their I-20 (for those who complete their program during the Fall 2021 quarter that would be before December 18, 2021).

-10. If I am a brand new (initial) F-1 student at FIDM for the Fall 2020 quarter can I enter the US?
+10. If I am a brand new (initial) F-1 student at FIDM for the Fall 2021 quarter, can I enter the U.S.?

-In accordance with March 2020 guidance, F and M students in new or initial status after March 9, 2020, will not be able to enter the United States to enroll in a U.S. school as a nonimmigrant student for the fall term to pursue a full course of study that is 100 percent online.
-If you have hybrid courses for the fall 2020 quarter you can qualify to apply for an F-1 visa and enter the US to begin study.
-If you are a brand new student for the fall 2020 quarter and all your courses will be on-line, you can not enter the US and should start your program remotely from your home country.
+In accordance with current guidance, F and M students in new or initial status after March 9, 2020, will not be able to enter the United States to enroll in a U.S. school as a nonimmigrant student for the Fall 2021 term to pursue a full course of study that is 100 percent online.
+If you have hybrid courses for the Fall 2021 quarter, you can qualify to apply for an F-1 visa and enter the U.S. to begin study.

 1. I have a condition that may require me to have accommodations, is that possible if I'm taking classes online?

 Yes, for students who already have approved reasonable accommodation(s), many of the accommodations will be available for the online classes.
 Others may not be needed.
 Your instructors will receive notification regarding your approved accommodation(s).
-Please contact Julie Ann Otteson, ADA 504 Compliance Coordinator at email@example.com for further information.
+Please contact Kim Wetzel, ADA 504 Compliance Coordinator at firstname.lastname@example.org for further information.

-2. How do I apply for disability accommodations with FIDM's online classes?
+2. How do I apply for disability accommodations for FIDM's online classes?

 Visit the link available on our website FIDM.edu, under Student Services and Student Policies for FIDM’s Disabilities Accommodation & Grievance Policy.